Junhong-Chen/Canvas-OrgChart/README.md

 # Canvas-OrgChart
-draw orgchart/genealogychart with canvas.
+Draw orgchart/genealogychart with canvas.

 ## Installation
-Of course, you can directly use the standalone build by including dist/js/canvas-orgchart.js in your webapps.
+Of course, you can directly use the standalone build by including canvas-orgchart.js in your webapps.

 ### Install with npm
 ```